-Now I haven't yet mentioned but my boyfriend, Lewis, is quite the Thai food fan; I'd probably go as far to say it's up there as one of his favourite cuisines.
-We even went to a thai restaurant on our first date - there's a fun fact for you!
-So the waitress took us through the menu quickly, then we took some time to read through and decide which dishes we wanted to try.
+The waitress took us through the menu quickly, then we took some time to read through and decide which dishes we wanted to try.
 Opting for the Maeklong Platter, their most popular starter, with a selection of chicken satay, prawn and pork dumplings, sweetcorn cakes and chicken spring rolls.
-I like to pick sharing starters or platters since I find you can eat as much, or as little as you like and it's always a good way to discover new flavours you like.
+I like to pick sharing starters or platters since I find you can eat as much, or as little as you like and it’s always a good way to discover new flavours you like.

-Onto mains, I had the Chicken Green Curry with sticky rice whilst Lewis had the Teriyaki Lamb and Egg Fried Rice.
-It's worth mentioning that you have to order your rice/noodles/any sides separately, they're not always included in main dishes.
-We ordered a rice each and in hindsight, probably could've shared one.
+Onto mains, we had the Chicken Green Curry with sticky rice and Teriyaki Lamb and Egg Fried Rice.
+It’s worth mentioning that you have to order your rice/noodles/any sides separately, they’re not always included in main dishes.
+We ordered a rice each and in hindsight, probably could’ve shared one.
 Though perhaps if you skip the starters, you might want your own full portion.
 My curry was really good, with plenty of chicken.
-If you want to ease your way into Thai curries, I'd recommend it though there's plenty other dishes on the menu too!
-Lewis' Teriyaki Lamb looked the part, arriving on a sizzling plate and tasted great too.
-I'm not the biggest lamb fan, but this meat was tender and full of flavour.
-Served with a range of dressings and some vegetables, it's one of the pricier dishes on the menu, but it's a good cut of meat.
+If you want to ease your way into Thai curries, I’d recommend it though there’s plenty other dishes on the menu too!
+Teriyaki Lamb looked the part, arriving on a sizzling plate and tasted great too.
+I’m not the biggest lamb fan, but this meat was tender and full of flavour.
+Served with a range of dressings and some vegetables, it’s one of the pricier dishes on the menu, but it’s a good cut of meat.

 Wanting to get the full experience; I also tasted one of the after dinner cocktails; Mexican Pudding, which was a boozy iced latte, and delicious.
 Because it had cream, rum and espresso in, it was quite heavy so definitely something to sip on whilst taking in the views – and probably pass on the Chocolate Bombe.
 It’s a one-or-the-other situation, unless you want to be super duper full!

 Our our way out into the January night we decided that we will be returning to Chaophraya.
-It's a chain that feels friendly, has a good atmosphere and I'm sure is going to be very popular, for drinks especially, in the summer.
-It's on the pricier end of the restaurants within the newly redeveloped Grey's Quarter, (Lewis' lamb dish was £21 and desserts are £7.50) but with the location and the quality of the food, I wouldn't let that put you off.
-I think it's a great place to go for some drinks at the bar, or for a meal for a treat or special occasion.
+It’s a chain that feels friendly, has a good atmosphere and I’m sure is going to be very popular, for drinks especially, in the summer.
+It’s on the pricier end of the restaurants within the newly redeveloped Grey’s Quarter, (the lamb dish was £21 and desserts are £7.50) but with the location and the quality of the food, I wouldn’t let that put you off.
+I think it’s a great place to go for some drinks at the bar, or for a meal for a treat or special occasion.

 We were invited for dinner in exchange for a review.
 All words and photos are my own.
 Thank you for the invite!